Bagwell, Raines, Ivan Rodriguez elected to Hall of Fame

 Rodriguez displaced Pedro Martinez as the youngest of the record 74 living Hall members.

-Bonds, a seven-time MVP who holds the season and career home run records, received 36.2 percent in his initial appearance, in 2013 and jumped from 44.3 percent last year.
+Bonds, a seven-time MVP who holds the season and career home run records, received 36.2 percent in in 2013 and jumped from 44.3 percent last year.
 Clemens, a seven-time Cy Young Award winner, rose from 45.2 percent last year.

-Bonds was indicted on charges he lied to a grand jury in 2003 when he denied using PEDs, but a jury failed to reach a verdict on three counts he made false statements and convicted him on one obstruction of justice count, finding he gave an evasive answer.
-The conviction was overturned appeal in 2015.

-Clemens was acquitted on one count of obstruction of Congress, three counts of making false statements to Congress and two counts of perjury, all stemming from his denials of drug use.

 A 12-time All-Star on the ballot for the first time, Ramirez was twice suspended for violating baseball's drug agreement.
 He helped the Boston Red Sox win World Series titles in 2004 and '07, the first for the franchise since 1918, and hit .312 with 555 home runs and 1,831 RBIs in 19 big league seasons.